niklasbaier/instant-repo/docs/index.md

 ## Acknowledgements

-This project template budnles many of the best practices I'm learning at work through my peers, and seniors.
+This project template bundles many of the best practices I'm learning at work through my peers, and seniors.
 It also includes a lot of wisdom of the crowd from various corners of the internet, so I'm thankful for everyone out there who spends time & resources to help out beginners!